Renova Energy’s COO and VP of Engineering are leading the charge in solar design innovation.

 Isaac: There are a lot of solar engineers working in this industry now, so don’t be afraid to try something new.
 Design something new.
 Experiment to find solutions that work better.
 That’s the only way this industry will advance.

-Renova Energy is an award-winning, employee-owned company with expertise installing solar and battery microgrids under the Mycrogrid® brand that will withstand harsh desert conditions and produce maximum savings.
+Renova Energy is an award-winning company with expertise in installing solar and battery microgrids that will withstand harsh desert conditions and produce maximum savings.
 In 15 years of operation, they have installed nearly 8,000 solar systems and enjoy stellar ratings on Yelp and Solar Reviews.
-The Solar + Industry is evolving so quickly that Renova Energy is excited to constantly challenge material designs and installation processes to ensure the industry grows towards the ultimate goal of replacing utility generated electricity.
+The Solar + Industry is evolving so quickly that Renova Energy is excited to constantly challenge material designs and installation processes to ensure the industry grows toward the ultimate goal of replacing utility-generated electricity.